Photogenic Drawing: Justine Varga 2017 - ExhibitionAustralian Centre for Photography

-Justine Varga’s inaugural solo exhibition with the Australian Centre for Photography is punctuated by a large-scale installation that immerses the visitor in photography’s own peculiar means of production.
-The process of making photographs is laid bare through a dense layering of test strips, pieces of photograph judged to be necessary but incomplete, as the artist states “to be not quite photographs because they are nothing but photographs (because they signify nothing but themselves).”
+Justine Varga’s inaugural solo exhibition with the Australian Centre for Photography was punctuated by a large-scale installation that immersed the visitor in photography’s own peculiar means of production.
+The process of making photographs is laid bare through a dense layering of test strips, pieces of photograph judged to be necessary but incomplete, as the artist states:

 This installation is an extension of Varga’s work in the studio and the lab.
 These are the places where photographs are produced but also tested, transformed, rejected, reprinted, found wanting and destroyed.
 It’s a place where the ruined photograph is a commonplace, where the ruin comes first, where a photograph is ruined many times before it is declared whole and ready for public exposure.
 This exhibition contains a reminder of things usually suppressed in an exhibition of photographs—the political economy that makes any such exhibition possible, but also the processes of trial and error that take place in private (sometimes even in the dark, blindly): the labour of taking and making and the shreds of photographs that evidence this labour.